PHilly shop NOW CLOSED

 the back

-Behind the wall, as you pass through the noren curtain, you will enter The Workshop.
-This is where we make noodles, but the area also has 11 seats and will be open for gyokai tsukemen once a week(usually Thursday evenings).
+Behind the wall, as you passed through the noren curtain, you entered The Workshop.
+This is where we made noodles, but the area also has 11 seats and was open for gyokai tsukemen every other week(usually Thursday evenings).